Charleston luxury apartments on rise for students, but imperfect fix to housing shortage

 "It's ridiculously overpriced for what it is, which is very on par with a lot of the places in Charleston," Surface said.

 They said the new complexes like 930 NoMo look great compared with where they're living, but they can't afford it.
-Some of their friends moved to James Island and West Ashley for lower price-points — a trend not just for students but for the local workforce as well.
+Some of their friends moved to James Island and West Ashley for lower price-points — a trend not just for students but also for the local workforce.

 Amy Orr, director of Business and Auxiliary Services for the College of Charleston, said more upperclassmen are choosing to stay in on-campus housing after freshman year.